Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-From the beginning, eharmony has one of the most in-depth registration processes of any dating site, but don’t let that scare you off.
-It shouldn’t take too long to complete (maybe 20 minutes or so) and it’s fun to explore different aspects of your personality and determine what you want in a partner.
+From the beginning, eharmony has one of the most in-depth registration processes of any dating website or app, but don’t let that scare you off.
+It shouldn’t take too long to complete (maybe 20 minutes or so) and it’s fun to explore different aspects of your personality and determine what you want in a potential partner.
 Whether you’re using a desktop, laptop, smartphone, or tablet, we’ll walk you through how to fly through the signup without missing a beat.